gracelawley/dsci-250-course-project/instructions/00_project-proposal.md

 **Due: Monday, 04/06/26, 11:59 pm**

-A Google document that contains the following items:
+A Google document (single spaced, about 1 page) that contains the following items:

 1. **Project title**
     - Doesn’t need to be the final version of the title, just a working title for now